DorraBenLetayfa/VM-creation-KVM-linux/README.md

 - set a hostname
 - test ip + hostname
 - test machines can communicate with each other ping, nslookup(DNS is already configured)

+# How to run playbook
+ansible-galaxy collection install community.libvirt #on host
+ansible 127.0.0.1 -m ping
+ansible-playbook playbooks/playbook-createvm.yml -v --ask-become-pass

+# Tests done
+- test playbook when the a VM with same name exist
+- test VM creation